Chili con carne: Accompaniments and additions

+Premade chili

 Canned chili

 Willie Gebhardt, originally of New Braunfels, Texas, and later of San Antonio, produced the first canned chili in 1908.
 Rancher Lyman Davis near Corsicana, Texas, developed Wolf Brand Chili in 1895.
 He owned a meat market and was a particular fan of Texas-style chili.
 In the 1880s, in partnership with an experienced range cook, he began producing heavily spiced chili based on chunks of lean beef and rendered beef suet, which he sold by the pot to local cafés.

 In 1921, Davis began canning his product, naming it for his pet wolf, Kaiser Bill.
 Wolf Brand canned chili was a favorite of Will Rogers, who always took along a case when traveling and performing in other regions of the world.
-Ernest Tubb, the country singer, was such a fan that one Texas hotel maintained a supply of Wolf Brand for his visits.
+Country singer Ernest Tubb was such a fan that one Texas hotel maintained a supply of Wolf Brand for his visits.
 Both the Gebhardt and Wolf brands are now owned by ConAgra Foods, Inc. Another major maker of canned chili, Hormel, sells chili available with or without beans, made with turkey or in vegetarian varieties, under their own name and other brands like Stagg.